-(Speech and Language therapist, Educational Psychologist, Play therapists, Occupational Therapists, etc.)
+(Educational Psychologist, Play therapists, Occupational Therapists, Child and adolescent Mental Health Service, Phoenix Outreach and Health professionals.

 The school asks for assessment and advice from outside professionals.
 Advice, strategies and personalised intervention programmes designed for individual children are followed with clear timelines for assessment and review.